 Through WRB, Cenovus has a 50 percent ownership interest in both the Wood River and Borger refineries located in Roxana, Illinois and Borger, Texas, respectively.
-Phillips 66, an unrelated U.S. public company, is the operator and managing partner of WRB.
+Phillips 66, an unrelated U.S.

+public company, is the operator and managing partner of WRB.
 WRB has a management committee, which is composed of three Cenovus representatives and three Phillips representatives, with each company holding equal voting rights.
-The refineries have a combined stated processing capacity of approximately 460,000 gross barrels per day of crude oil, including heavy crude oil processing capability of up to 255,000 gross barrels per day.
+The refineries have a combined stated processing capacity of approximately 460,000 gross barrels per day of crude oil in 2018, including heavy oil processing capability of up to 255,000 gross barrels per day.
 In addition, the Borger Refinery has an NGL fractionation facility with a capacity of 45,000 gross barrels per day.
+Effective January 1, 2019, the crude oil process capacity will increase to 482,000 gross barrels per day as a result of setting new maximum demonstrated rates in 2018.